P-bibs/ThwackTimingSystems.github.io/index.md

 ---

 ## Made it This Far?
 Good for you!
 That was certainly a lot of words.
 As a reward, [here's](https://www.youtube.com/watch?v=D2SoGHFM18I) a cool snow related video that we enjoy.
-And if you're looking for something more ski related, [here's](https://www.youtube.com/watch?v=wov1DA-Jtjc) the coolest ski video of 2018 (probably) (ok maybe not but it's still cool).
+And if you're looking for something more ski related, [here's](https://www.youtube.com/watch?v=wov1DA-Jtjc) the coolest ski video of 2018 (probably) (ok maybe not, but it's still cool).
 > Got a cool ski video? <a href="mailto:thwack.timingsystems@gmail.com">Send it to us </a> and we'll put it here.